carbonblack/cbapi-python/docs/response-examples.rst

     Received response: {u'result': u'success'}
     HTTP GET /api/v1/banning/blacklist/7FB55F5A62E78AF9B58D08AAEEAEF848 took 0.039s (response 200)

-Note that if the hash is already banned in CB Response, then you will receive a `ServerError` exception with the message that the banned hash already exists.
+Note that if the hash is already banned in EDR, then you will receive a `ServerError` exception with the message that the banned hash already exists.

 Isolate a Sensor
 ----------------

 Switching gears, let's take a Sensor and quarantine it from the network.
-The CB Response network isolation functionality allows administrators to isolate endpoints that may be actively involved in an incident, while preserving access to perform Live Response on that endpoint and collect further endpoint telemetry.
+The EDR network isolation functionality allows administrators to isolate endpoints that may be actively involved in an incident, while preserving access to perform Live Response on that endpoint and collect further endpoint telemetry.